delphicventurescode/mjolnir_poeto_book_series/README.md

 (*) Give A.I.
 A Chance: A book of poems // available on Amazon // Just search for Manikutty and the title of the book in the search box on Amazon
 **--- and more.

-Just search for Manikutty and poems on Amazon to find more books in the Mjolnir_poeto series.
+Just search for "Manikutty" and "poems" on Amazon to find more books in the Mjolnir_poeto series.

 ## SUMMARY
 This repository contains information about the Mjolnir_Poeto book series.